Jump to navigation

 Don’t let this northern location put you off too much though; Edmonton’s weather is relatively (emphasis on relatively) mild, even compared to some other more southerly Canadian cities.
 Its location, towards the west of Canada, also means there is no shortage of natural beauty within spitting distance, and the city itself has plenty of attractions – Ford Edmonton Park, Canada’s largest living history museum, the buzzing downtown Arts District, and the fashionable Old Strathcona area, where many of Edmonton’s theaters and live-performance venues are located.
 All this can be found among arresting modern and historic architecture, including restored historical buildings, and a good range of restaurants, pubs and clubs.

-Among universities in Edmonton, the most notable is the University of Alberta, ranked fifth in Canada and 96th in the 2013/14 QS World University Rankings.
+Among universities in Edmonton, the most notable is the University of Alberta, ranked fifth in Canada and 84th in the QS World University Rankings 2014/15.
 Other options include the Northern Alberta Institute of Technology, NorQuest College, MacEwan University, The King’s University College and Concordia University College of Alberta.

 Search and compare the top universities in Canada >